Claire Guttenstein

 Claire Guttenstein, née Frick then Guttenstein, then Gutt (September 19, 1886 – 1948) was a Belgian swimmer from the early twentieth century, and was the first Belgian female to represent her country in the Olympic Games and an ex-world record holder in swimming.

-Born in Saint-Josse-ten-Noode, she met economist Camille Guttenstein while he studied at the Free University of Brussels, they shared the same interest in theatre and they married in 1906, she went on to have three sons Etienne, Francois and Jean-Max.
+Born in Saint-Josse-ten-Noode, she met economist Camille Guttenstein while he studied at the Free University of Brussels, they shared the same interest in theatre, and they married in 1906, she went on to have three sons Etienne, Francois and Jean-Max.

-In the period from October 2, 1910 to 29 September 1911, Guttenstein was the world record holder at 100 meters freestyle, with a time of 1:26.6.
+From October 2, 1910, to September 29, 1911, Guttenstein was the world record holder at 100 meters freestyle, with a time of 1:26.6.
 During this period, she was known for being victorious in many races with men.
 During the 1912 Olympic Games in Stockholm, twenty-four-year-old Guttenstein swam in one competition, the 100 meters freestyle, where she finished in fifth place in the third qualifying race and was eliminated from further competition, she was the oldest out of all the swimmers in this event.

-In the early 1920s her husband decided to change their surname to Gutt.
-In 1940, she convinced her husband to leave Belgium; In London, Camille would play an important role in the Belgian government in exile, Claire herself remained in Brussels where she headed the charity Secours d'hiver.
+In the early 1920s, her husband decided to change their surname to Gutt.
+In 1940, she convinced her husband to leave Belgium.
+In London, Camille would play an important role in the Belgian government in exile, Claire herself remained in Brussels where she headed the charity Secours d'hiver.